Could Navy be the newest color name to capture parents’ imagination?

 British sailors wore it first.
-I’ve read that they adopted blue because the color was associated with trust.
+Some say they adopted the color blue because it signified trust.
 Or maybe it was simply the color of the sea.
 In any case, they started wearing it in the 1700s.
 By the 1800s, they’d lent the color its name: navy blue.

-The blue worn by sailors has darkened over the years, to the color we think of today, an inky, near-black.
+The blue worn by sailors has darkened over the years, to the color we think of today, an inky, almost black.

 Some color names filtered into use as surnames.
 That’s true for Green and Pink and White and Brown, but even some you might not expect, like Scarlett.
 Add in foreign color names, and the number skyrockets.
 Many of those surnames made their way into general use as given names, at least some of the time.